-Sean Den was born and raised in Texas near the Houston area.
-He received his B.S. degree in Bioengineering at Rice University in May 2013.
-Influenced by summer internships in the oil and gas industry, Sean developed an interest in rotating equipment.
-Subsequently, Sean enrolled at Texas A&M University to pursue a M.S. degree in Mechanical Engineering and worked as a graduate research assistant at the Turbomachinery Laboratory.
-He earned his M.S. degree in December 2015 and entered Formosa Plastics Corporation as a mechanical maintenance engineer in mid 2016.
+Graduate Research Assistant Turbomachinery Laboratory Sean.thewind@yahoo.com industry, Sean developed an interest in rotating equipment.
+Subsequently, Sean enrolled at Texas A&M University in Fall 2013 to pursue a M.S. degree in Mechanical Engineering.
+Currently Sean works as a graduate research assistant at the Texas A&M University Turbomachinery Laboratory and will earn his M.S. degree in December 2015.